The integrated annual report (IAR) of Assore Limited (Assore or group) covers the period 1 July 2015 to 30 June 2016.

 - Assore Limited (Assore)

-- Assmang Limited (Assmang), jointly controlled by Assore 50% and therefore proportionately consolidated and African Rainbow Minerals Limited (ARM) 50%, which includes the following operations:
+- Assmang Proprietary Limited (Assmang), jointly controlled by Assore, 50% and African Rainbow Minerals Limited (ARM) 50%, accounted for on the equity accounting basis, which includes the following operations:

 - Khumani Iron Ore Mine (Khumani);